Wear and Care Guide

 -

-Plastic sheath with aluminium lid: ensure that the contact is removed from the sheath and stored in fresh contact lens fluid before the expiry date.
+Plastic sheath containers with aluminium lid: ensure that the contact is removed from the sheath and stored in fresh contact lens fluid before the expiry date.
 This is to avoid any long term impacts of the aluminium oxide lid on the saline bath.

 -